Bob-Bryan/semWait/README.md

 If nothing else, they can show how to do System V semaphores from C and Python.

-There are other Python semaphore interfaces out there but this did exactly what I wanted, no more.
+There are other Python semaphore interfaces out there but this does what I need.
+The others seem to be complicated for the sake of complexity.
+Maybe that adds functionality but this is as simple as I can make it which is my style.

 Regards,